Murder of Leiby Kletzky: Indictment

-Hours after the autopsy results were released on July 20, a Brooklyn grand jury indicted Aron on eight counts of murder and kidnapping - including two counts of first-degree murder, three counts of second-degree murder, two counts of first-degree kidnapping, and one count of second-degree kidnapping – which carries a maximum sentence of life in prison without parole.
+Hours after the autopsy results were released on July 20, a Brooklyn grand jury indicted Aron on eight counts of murder and kidnapping - including two counts of first-degree murder, three counts of second-degree murder, two counts of first-degree kidnapping, and one count of second-degree kidnapping - which carries a maximum sentence of life in prison without parole.

 A day after the indictment was handed down, one of Aron's lawyers, Gerard Marrone, resigned from the case, saying that he could not represent the defendant as "the allegations were too horrific".
 Attorney Jennifer McCann joined Pierre Bazile for the defense.
 The case was prosecuted by the Kings County (Brooklyn) District Attorney's Office.
 The lead prosecutor was veteran Assistant District Attorney Julie B. Rendelman of the Homicide Bureau.
 Rendelman was the attorney who successfully prosecuted Horace Moore for the stabbing murder of NYC bus driver Edwin Thomas.
 Also assigned to the case was Assistant District Attorney Linda Weinman.

 Arraignment

 Aron was declared competent to stand trial in an arraignment at the New York State Supreme Court in Brooklyn on August 4, 2011.

-Results of the psychiatric evaluation, obtained by Associated Press, indicate that Aron was diagnosed with an adjustment disorder.
+Results of the psychiatric evaluation, obtained by the Associated Press, indicate that Aron was diagnosed with an adjustment disorder.
 The suspect was said to be "confused and apathetic", with a "'practically blank' personality".
 In addition, the psychologist apperceived him as reserved, apathetic, sad and cooperative, and diagnosed a schizoid personality disorder.
 Details also emerged that Aron had a younger sister who died while institutionalized for schizophrenia.

 Aron was held at Rikers Island on round-the-clock suicide watch.
 He gave his first media interview to the New York Post on August 12, 2011.
 He did not refer to Kletzky by name, and kept referring to the smothering and dismembering of the boy as "the incident".
 He did not explain why he took and kept the boy, saying, "He looked familiar.
 I thought I knew him".

 On August 23, 2011, the State Supreme Court justice assigned to the case, Justice Neil J. Firetog, chided Aron's lawyers in court for discussing the case on their Facebook pages, accused them of leaking the court-ordered psychological examination to the press, and questioned their ability to handle such a complex case given their lack of experience.
 Pierre Bazile, who passed the bar in 2007, had defended only one homicide case, while Jennifer McCann had defended six cases, three of them ending in acquittal.
 A veteran criminal defense lawyer, Howard Greenberg, subsequently joined the defense team pro bono to offset the judge's criticism of lack of experience.